Azdaroth/Azdaroth.github.io/source/_posts/2018-06-24-rails-and-conditional-validations-in-models.markdown

 end
 ```

-Besides handling other properties (most likely email, password and password confirmation), we are adding a virtual `terms_of_service_accepted` with explicit type and adding acceptance validation using ActiveModel validator.
+Besides handling other properties (most likely `email`, `password` and `password confirmation`), we are adding a virtual `terms_of_service_accepted` attribute with explicit type and adding acceptance validation using ActiveModel validator.

-Even though using form objects is the cleanest approach, it requires some extra overhead, especially with setup, and sometimes it might be painful to add that setup, especially when extending third party's logic, e.g. [devise_invitable](https://github.com/scambra/devise_invitable).
+Even though using form objects is the cleanest approach, it requires some extra overhead, mostly with the setup, and sometimes it might be painful to add that setup, especially when extending third party's logic, e.g. [devise_invitable](https://github.com/scambra/devise_invitable).
 In such case, we would need some heavy customization which could potentially break when updating a gem and we would also need extra test coverage for the custom solution.
 It might still be worth introducing a form object, but it would be a good idea to consider other potential solutions.
 What option do we have left?

 ## Solution 5 - Extend user's instance with a custom logic